-A particularly popular feature of this backpack is how adjustable the ratcheting shoulder straps are, allowing it to be swiftly changed to fit a large or a small hiker.
+A particularly popular feature of this child carrier backpack is how adjustable the ratcheting shoulder straps are, allowing it to be swiftly changed to fit a large or a small hiker.

 With multiple pockets, including two water bottle pockets, there is ample space to hold all your baby necessities.

-This carrier is good choice for children up to a maximum weight of 40 lbs.
+This carrier is a good choice for children up to a maximum weight of 42 lbs.
 It has a handy retractable sun/rain canopy.
 The metal kickstand allows the backpack to be stood on a flat surface.